 - A. Read and adhere to the registrar's duties outlined in the A.A.
 Service Manual. - B. Prepare a current roster of the area committee members and have a copy available at area assemblies. - C. Notify area committee members of upcoming area meetings. - D. Register all voting members at area assemblies and determine a quorum. - E. When voting, determine whether a motion is accepted or defeated. - F. Keep a roster of Hawaii's A.A.
 Groups.
-The roster, which should include current G.S.R. contact information, should be available to D.C.M.s at least twice a year. - G. Serve as a liaison between the A.A.
-Groups and G.S.O Records Department to assure the accuracy of our records at G.S.O. - H. Perform such other duties as may, from time to time, are deemed necessary by the area assembly.
+The roster, which should include current G.S.R. contact information, should be available to D.C.M.s at least twice a year. - G. Serve as a liaison between the A.A. groups and G.S.O Records Department to assure the accuracy of our records at G.S.O. - H. Perform such other duties as may, from time to time, be deemed necessary by the area assembly. - I. Appoint the area's standing committee chairs in conjunction with other area officers

-AREA ASSEMBLY STANDING COMMITTEES
+3. AREA ASSEMBLY STANDING COMMITTEES